 “Effective coordination of care is the cornerstone of successful interprofessional diabetes management.
 By aligning our communication, planning, and review processes, we can deliver seamless, patient-centric care that truly makes a difference.”

-Quality Metrics and Patient Outcomes
+Quality Metrics and Patient Outcomes in Interprofessional Care for Diabetes Mellitus: A Guide

-- By 2050, over 1.31 billion people will live with diabetes worldwide, mostly type 212.
+- By 2050, over 1.31 billion people will live with diabetes worldwide, mostly type 2.

 “Interprofessional collaboration interventions in diabetes management are associated with an increase in patient satisfaction and mental well-being.”

 The study found promising signs for interprofessional care in diabetes.
-But, we need more research to understand its full impact.
+But we need more research to understand its full impact.
 By working together and focusing on diabetes care outcomes and patient-reported outcomes in diabetes, healthcare can offer better care for diabetes.

 Technology Integration in Team-Based Diabetes Care

 Adding diabetes technology to team care is key for better communication and data sharing.
 New digital health tools, electronic health records, and telehealth help teams work together better.
-This leads to higher quality care for diabetes13.
+This leads to higher quality care for diabetes.

 Digital Health Tools

 New digital diabetes management tools like insulin pumps and glucose monitors give real-time data.
 This helps healthcare teams make better decisions.
-It also lets patients take a bigger role in their care, leading to better health14.
+It also lets patients take a bigger role in their care, leading to better health.

 Electronic Health Records

 Electronic health records (EHRs) are a central place for patient data.
 They make it easy for healthcare providers to share information.
-EHRs help plan care, track progress, and find ways to improve, making team care more effective15.
+EHRs help plan care, track progress, and find ways to improve, making team care more effective.

 Telehealth Solutions

 Telehealth, like video calls and remote monitoring, has become more popular, especially during the pandemic.
 It makes care easier to get and helps build stronger relationships between patients and providers.
-This leads to better care and self-management13.
+This leads to better care and self-management.

 Technology Integration in Diabetes Care | Key Benefits |